-Rule Compliance Status Company's Action D.2 Internal Control D.2.1 Annual review of effectiveness of system of internal control and report to shareholders as required V The Board has taken necessary steps to ensure the integrity of the Company's accounting and financial reporting systems and internal control systems remain effective via the review and monitoring of such systems on a periodic basis.
-D.2.2 Internal Audit Function V The internal audit function of the Company is not outsourced to the external auditors of the Company to ensure the independence of the external auditor of the Company.
+Rule Compliance Status Company's Action D.2 Internal Control D.2.1 Annual review of effectiveness of system of internal control and report to shareholders as required ~ The Board has taken necessary steps to ensure the integrity of the Company's accounting and financial reporting systems and internal control systems remain effective via the review and monitoring of such systems on a periodic basis.
+D.2.2 Internal Audit Function 4 The internal audit function of the Company is not outsourced to the external auditors of the Company to ensure the independence of the external auditor of the Company.
 The Auditors report on the Financial Statements of the Company for the year under review is found in the financial information section of the Annual Report.
-D.2.3 Review of the process and effectiveness of risk management and internal controls by the Audit Committee √ The Audit Committee monitors, reviews and evaluates the effectiveness of the risk management and internal control system including the internal controls over financial reporting.
+D.2.3 Review of the process and effectiveness of risk management and internal controls by the Audit Committee 4 The Audit Committee monitors, reviews and evaluates the effectiveness of the risk management and internal control system including the internal controls over financial reporting.
 The internal auditors review the adequacy and effectiveness of the Internal control system and report their findings to the Audit Committee.
 In the financial year under review, the Board of Directors was satisfied with the effectiveness of the system of internal controls of the Company.
-Please refer Directors' Statement on Internal Control on page 34 and Audit Committee Report on page 35 to 36.
-D.2.4 Responsibilities of Directors in maintaining a sound system of internal control √ Please refer Directors' Statement on Internal Control on page 34.
-D.3 Audit Committee D.3.1 The Audit Committee should be comprised of a minimum of three of whom at least two should be independent Non-Executive Directors or exclusively by Non-Executive Directors, a majority of whom should be independent, whichever is higher √ Refer Audit Committee Report on page 35-36.
+Please refer Directors' Statement on Internal Control on page 32 and Audit Committee Report on page 33.
+D.2.4 Responsibilities of Directors in maintaining a sound system of internal control 1 Please refer Directors' Statement on Internal Control on page 32.
+D.3 Audit Committee D.3.1 The Audit Committee should comprise of a minimum of three of whom at least two should be Independent Non-Executive Directors or exclusively Non- Executive Directors, the majority of whom should be independent, whichever is higher 1 Refer Audit Committee Report on page 33.
 The Chairman of the Committee should be a Non-Executive Director, appointed by the Board.
-D.3.2 Terms of reference, duties and responsibilities √ The Audit Committee has the overall responsibility for overseeing the preparation of Financial Statements in accordance with the laws and regulations of the Country and also of recommending to the Board, the adoption of best accounting policies.
+D.3.2 Terms of reference, duties and responsibilities 1 The Audit Committee has the overall responsibility for overseeing the preparation of Financial Statements in accordance with the laws and regulations of the Country and also of recommending to the Board, the adoption of best accounting policies.
 The Committee is also responsible for maintaining the relationship with the external auditors.
-D.3.3 The Audit Committee is to have written terms of reference covering the salient aspects as stipulated in the section √ The Audit Committee has written terms of reference outlining the scope.
-D.3.4 Composition of the Audit Committee independence of the Auditors √ Refer Audit Committee Report.
-D.4/D.4.1 Code of Business Conduct and Ethics. √ Business ethics at the Company ensure the business is carried out in an ethical manner.
+D.3.3 The Audit Committee is to have written terms of reference covering the salient aspects as stipulated in the section 4 The Audit Committee has written terms of reference outlining the scope.
+D.3.4 Composition of the Audit Committee independence of the Auditors 1 Refer Audit Committee Report.
+D.4.1 D.4.2 D.4.3 Related Party Transaction Review Committe Refer Related Party Transaction Committee Report.
+D.5.1 D.5.2 D.5.3 Code of Business Conduct and Ethics.
+1 Business ethics at the Company ensure the business is carried out in an ethical manner.

-Rule Compliance Status Company's Action D.4.2 Affirmation by the Chairman that there is no violation of the Code of Conduct and Ethics \checkmark Please refer Corporate Governance.
-D.5 Corporate Governance Disclosures D.5.1 The Directors should include in the Company's Annual Report a Corporate Governance Report Complied with.
+Rule Compliance Status Company's Action D.5.4 Affirmation by the Chairman that there is no violation of the Code of Conduct and Ethics Please refer Corporate Governance.
+D.6 Corporate Governance Disclosures D.6.1 The Directors should include in the Company's Annual Report a Corporate Governance Report 1 Complied with.